lokeshdangii/Car_DBGenPopAutomator/README.md

 # Database Generation and Population Automator
-**DBGenPopAutomator:** A Python Module for automating the creation and population of car showroom database with realistic sample data.
+**DBGenPopAutomator:** A Python Module for automating the creation and population of a car showroom database with realistic sample data.

 ## Overview